deanluka/myrepo/README.md

 ![Alt-Win](./alt-win.jpg)

 That will "fix" issue 3. - Alt and Win keys are switched.
 Actually we didn't even fix it, internal keyboard still has Win and Alt switched, and now external also, but at least they are both wrong in same way so familiar shortcuts like "Alt"-Tab, "Alt"-X/C/V/F will work "same" on both keyboards.
-Two wrongs make one right.
+Two wrongs make one right :).

 Regarding 4. and 5. - missing Insert and PrintScreen keys I used to live with that for years thinking "Oh, it would be so nice if I had these keys, what can you do, it's not possible...", but it is possible and solution is so easy once you get out of mind box it's not possible into mind box how can i do it.
 You will not need it often, but enough that you feel anxious every time you need them and they are not available.